-You can add FS module to your project by inserting dependency in
+You can add the FS module to your project by inserting a dependency in

 This module includes FsClient interface which represents a client with upload, download, move, delete and list operations.
 There are several implementations of the interface: